Skip to main content

 Virtual tour

-Both floors of the exhibition can be explored online.
-Five areas are dedicated to Herzog’s cinematic work; there is also a cabinet of curiosities which displays props and found objects as well as installations that present Herzog’s view of nature and humanity.
-One area is devoted to the controversies surrounding the director as his work is often provocative.
-The last chapter introduces Herzog as an author, teacher, and cult figure.
+Both floors of the exhibition have been digitally reproduced.
+Five areas are dedicated to Herzog’s cinematic work; a cabinet of curiosities displays props and found objects, and installations present Herzog’s view of nature and humanity.
+One area deals with the controversies surrounding the director’s often provocative stance.
+The last section introduces Herzog as an author, teacher, and cult figure.

 The majority of the exhibits come from the Werner Herzog Archive.
-Photographs by his wife Lena Herzog supplement the exhibition material and objects from the archives of Gisela Storch-Pestalozza and Henning von Gierke are shown too.
+The exhibition is supplemented by photographs by Werner Herzog’s wife Lena Herzog, as well as loans from the archives of Gisela Storch-Pestalozza and Henning von Gierke.

 Quick guide